Which Facebook personality are you?

 2. Informers—Post up to three times a day

 Informers are individuals that use Facebook as a way to communicate back home with friends and family or simply want to share what they are up to with their Facebook network.
 Their goal is merely to share information with others as a way of staying connected.

 Like voyeurs, informers will tend to monitor their Facebook network to see what is going on and would either comment or like certain posts.
 Informers tend to play games on Facebook or chat with their friends via messenger.
 This personality type tends to be engaged and use Facebook as an online community.

-Have you ever had a friend that always managed to change the conversation to focus onto him or her or in a group setting, had to be the center of attention?
-If so, that’s what I call a Me Mee (pronounced Mimi) because It’s ALL About Me.
+Have you ever had a friend that always managed to change the conversation to focus on him or herself or, in a group setting, had to be the center of attention?
+If so, that’s what I call a Me Mee (pronounced Mimi), because it's all about me.

-This personality type tends to be narcissists who mainly post pictures, articles, quotes, etc. that mainly have to do with him or her.
-These individuals rarely “comment” or “like” other posts unless it’s a way to self promote.
-Unlike Voyeurs and Informers who care to find out what’s going on within their Facebook network, Me Mees can’t be bothered.
+This personality type tends to be narcissists who mainly post pictures, articles, quotes, etc., that mainly have to do with him or herself.
+These individuals rarely “comment” or “like” other posts unless it’s a way to self-promote.
+Unlike Voyeurs and Informers, who care to find out what’s going on within their Facebook network, Me Mees can’t be bothered.

-4. Evangelists—Post 4 times or more a DAY
+4. Evangelists—Post four times or more a day

 Evangelists have a lot of time on their hands and typically over-post content like motivational quotes, check-ins, or pictures of what they are eating or drinking throughout the day.

 While the Evangelist’s intention is to be inclusive or, in some cases, inspirational, it has the opposite effect—alienation.
 This type of personality uses over-posting as a way to mask whatever is going on in their life.
 We all have an Evangelist amongst our Facebook network, and if I’m not mistaken, you probably have filtered them out of your status feed.